sportiellomike/Frontiers-in-Immunology-2021/README.md

 3. Department of Biostatistics and Computational Biology, University of Rochester Medical Center, Rochester, NY 14642
 4. Department of Microbiology and Immunology, University of Rochester Medical Center, Rochester, NY 14642

-This paper is currently under review at Frontiers in Immunology.
+This paper is currently in press at Frontiers in Immunology.
 Here is the code used throughout this project.
 Feel free to contact me here with any questions about the code.
 If there are questions about the paper more generally, please contact the corresponding author.
 Citation: bioRxiv 2021.07.30.454373; doi: https://doi.org/10.1101/2021.07.30.454373